thoughtbot/griddler/README.md

 `Griddler::Email` expects certain parameters to be in place for proper parsing to occur.
-When writing an adapter, ensure that the `normalized_params` method of your adapter returns a params hash with these keys:
+When writing an adapter, ensure that the `normalized_params` method of your adapter returns a hash with these keys:

 * `:to` The recipient field
 * `:from` The sender field